topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 2BE0: 00 00 20 00 84 20 00 08 00 00 00 00 00 20 01 00
 2BF0: 04 80 00 00 00 00 00 10 40 00 04 01 00 00 80 00

-; movement pattern table for aliens
+; Closed loop pattern table part 2:
+; Used for single or multiple aliens, depending on the game round.
 ; Pattern 18
 T2C00:
 2C00: 0B 0C 0D 0E 0B 0C 0A 0A 0A 0A 0A 0A 0A 06 06 1E